M3wP/Manche/readme.md

 To control the volume of the standard left/right outputs (or just right on the Nexys) use F11/F12.

 To control the mix level of the alternate left/rights outputs for changing the "stereo width" (or just the left channel level on the Nexys) use F13/F14.

+Manche for the SDC (as opposed to the FDC/D81 version) now supports jukebox mode!
+Instead of simply loading a file, you can press F3 to load a directory listing of MOD files from your SD card and play them in the order given there.
+Alternatively, you can press F4 to start jukebox shuffle mode where the order of files is randomised.

+In jukebox mode, you may press F5 to skip to the next track.

 ## Limitations
 The MOD files must be no larger than 256kB (262144 bytes).